-Furthermore, Figs. 21 and 22 also show the box plots of the RMSE for the real and imaginary parts of complex permittivity in Classes 1 and 4, respectively, where ten different patterns of additive noises are investigated to provide a statistically convincing conclusion.
-As shown in these analyses, there are nonnegligible variances of RMSEs, especially in the case with 30-dB SNR (4-dB SNR in considering only inner area signal), this is because the randomness of the noise component affects the optimal β to generate an initial estimate.
-By assuming a realistic scenario, it is promising to retain a sufficient SNR (over 10 dB) for the inner area by using the matching media, such as oil, to penetrate the inner area of the breast by suppressing the skin reflection signal.
+Furthermore, Fig. 21 and 22 also show the box plots of the RMSE for real and imaginary part of complex permittivity at Class 1 and 4, respectively, where 10 different patterns of additive noises are investigated to provide a statistically convincing conclusion.
+As shown in these analyses, there are non-negligible variance of RMSEs especially in the case with 30 dB SNR (4 dB SNR in considering only inner area signal), this is because a randomness of noise component affects the optimal β to generate an initial estimate.
+By assuming a realistic scenario, it is promising to retain a sufficient SNR (over 10 dB) for the inner area by using the matching media, such as oil, to penetrate into the inner area of the breast by suppressing the skin reflection signal.